leonjamison/rails-api-quiz/README.md

 ```

 9. What does CORS mean?
 Why do we have to think about it when making an API?
+ANSWER: CORS - Cross Origin Resource Sharing; We have to think about it because it blocks any random JS during a HTTP request

 ```
 ```